HENRYMARTIN5/peerfs/README.txt

+------- WORK IN PROGRESS, NO INSTALL INSTRUCTIONS YET -------

 PeerFS Idea:
 Every client that accesses the Peer to Peer File System will become a node, which will locally cache files, then send them to other peers / clients.